California Reimagined

 Below is a media console and the door fronts are made from pine flooring from a Brooklyn warehouse.

 This is a storage unit in our entryway.
 The white pine cabinet body is mounted to the 19th Century brick wall with a French cleat, and the rough hewn cabinet/drawer faces were assembled from reclaimed tongue and groove hardwoods gathered from the demolition of other 19th Century Philadelphia homes.
-The drawer pulls (not pictured) are made from leather that I cut out of an old work bag.
+After being oull-less for over a year, I just got the drawer pulls off of Etsy.

 This is a Walnut coffee table.
 The tabletop is reclaimed from I-don't-know-where and the legs are laminated 1/8" thick pieces that I bent around a form and glued together.
 This was an experiment that, while not necessarily the strongest design, taught me how to 'bend wood.'
 N. wanted a Noguchi-esque coffee table and I think this is close.